muhammadshaban89/learn-kubernetes/K8S-Basic-Commands/README.md

 Some important commands:
 -----------------------------

- To create any object using file.ym
+ To create any object using file.yml

      kubectl apply -f filename